You are viewing United States

 Since color is the consumer's most important cue to freshness, meat and poultry manufacturers have a challenge when it comes to maintaining a fresh appearance.3 Understanding the cause of off flavors and off-colors is crucial for manufacturers to address these challenges and determine the best solution.

-Stable oxymyoglobin (MbO2) imparts bright red color that is considered a mark of freshness and is formed and maintained in an oxygen-rich environment.
-Over time, the continuous oxidation transforms the myoglobin into metmyoglobin (MMb+), imparting a brown color, a cue to consumers that the meat is no longer fresh.
-When added to meat and poultry, certain ingredients can help delay oxidation such as acerola cherry extract (Malpighia emarginata) and other plant-derived extracts.
+Over time, continuous oxidation transforms the myoglobin into metmyoglobin (MMb+), imparting a brown color, a cue to consumers that the meat is no longer fresh.
+When added to fresh meat, ingredients such as acerola cherry extract (Malpighia emarginata) and other plant-derived extracts can help delay oxidation.

-Oxidation Causes Off-Flavors in Meat and Poultry
+How Oxidation Causes Off-Flavors and Rancidity in Meat and Poultry

 Meat and poultry products are an important part of the human diet, but like other food items, they are susceptible to flavor degradation.5 Consumers often choose meat and poultry based on color, but if these products do not consistently provide fresh flavor, repeat purchases may decrease.
 Rancidity, which arises from the oxidation of lipids, represents a significant challenge in preserving fresh and desirable flavors.